Important SaaS Metrics You Should Track

 Your company cannot enhance the reach of a SaaS product without increasing website traffic.
 You can track the number of unique visitors visiting your website every month using this performance metric.
 Each of these unique visitors accesses your website using the same device.

 Some of them even access your website multiple times.
-You can calculate the number of unique website visitors per month using one of the widely-used web analytics tools.
+You can calculate the number of unique website visitors per month using one of the widely used web analytics tools.
 But you must improve this SaaS metric consistently to generate more leads and convert them into subscribers.

 2. Organic and Paid Traffic